PostHog/posthog.com/contents/blog/dev-marketing-for-startups.md

 They are generally quite expensive, but unfortunately you need to spend money to learn here.
 Newsletters are the best place to start - they can be highly effective once you find the right one.
 Ask your engineers and users what newsletters they actually read, then sponsor those.
 Do bursts of activity - e.g. 3 months on, 3 months off.
 Switch up the copy so you don't exhaust the audience.

-YouTube is hard and a much more expensive way to reach developers.
-Most dev-focused content is for people learning to code, so beware.
+YouTube and podcasts are hard and a _much_ more expensive way to reach developers.
+Most dev-focused content on YouTube is for people learning to code, so beware.

 ### Two things we haven’t figured out yet